-ERSD patients are eligible for Medicare Special Needs Plans (SNP) if one is available in their area.
-If you are interested in joining a MA Plan or have questions, you can contact the state health insurance assistance program.
-You can also contact Medicare at 1(800) 633-4227.
+If you are interested in joining a MA Plan or have questions, you can contact the state health insurance assistance program, Medicare.gov, or call Medicare at 1(800) 633-4227.

 Medigap is a supplemental insurance policy that is designed to cover health care costs that Medicare doesn’t cover.
 This means Medigap insurance will cover the additional 20 percent costs that Medicare does not pay, such as co-pays or deductibles.
 You must have Original Medicare Part A and B to purchase a Medigap Policy, and Medigap policies require a monthly premium in addition to Part B.